hardrock100/hardrock100.github.io/docs/runners_manual_2021/crewing_pacing/crew_driving_directions.md

 1. From the courthouse in Telluride, go east on Colorado Ave (the main street) to the Telluride town park area.
 2. Turn right and immediately cross the bridge toward the white canopy and baseball field.

 Parking is limited both by the number of spots available and a two hour time restriction for occupying a spot.
 Crews who plan to spend more than two hours at the station should consider unloading their runner's gear and finding a spot back east of the river.
-Be aware that parking on most streets in Telluride requires a paid stamp-- the machines are to be found in most blocks.
+Be aware that parking on most streets in Telluride requires a paid stamp - the machines are to be found in most blocks.
 Pacers may not leave their vehicles at the aid station.

 **Ouray**